day8/re-frame/README.md

        [:div "Hello" @name-ratom]))
 ```

 Why is this wrong?
-Well, this component would be re-rendered every time `db-app` changed, even if the value
+Well, this component would be re-rendered every time `app-db` changed, even if the value
 in `name-ratom` (the result of the query) stayed the same.
 If you were to use a `Form-2` component instead, and put the
 subscription in the outer functions, then there'll be no re-render unless the value queried (i.e. `name-ratom`) changed.